-Melbourne, Victoria is a leading provider of high quality education and research and the universities located in Victoria have decades of success educating hundreds of thousands of students globally.
-This record of providing quality education, training and research has been instrumental in building global skills and knowledge across many countries.
+Melbourne, Victoria is a leading provider of high-quality education and research and the universities located in Victoria have decades of success educating hundreds of thousands of students globally.
+This record of providing quality education, training and research have been instrumental in building global skills and knowledge across many countries.
 The recent naming of Melbourne as among the best student cities in the world, second only to Paris, further underlines this reputation.

 Video: Melbourne, Australia for higher education